xKingLeonidasx/Palworld-allow-list-with-ban/README.md

 ********************************************************************************************************
 Donations not expected but appreciated.
-I made all the scripts you see here and modified so everyone can also use.
+I made all the scripts you see here for my server and modified so everyone can also use.
 Some are quick and others take time.
+I hope they help and are useful to you.

 If you would like to donate the link is below: